Kgomotson/Kgomotson/README.md

-# Hi there, I'm Kgomotson! 👋
+# Hi there, I'm Kgomotso! 👋

-I'm a second-year Computer Science student passionate about data analysis and data processing.
-With hands-on experience in data analysis through a traineeship, I'm continually seeking new ways to extract insights and tell stories with data.
+I'm a second-year Computer Science student passionate about data analysis.
+With hands-on experience in data analysis through a traineeship and a role in data processing, I'm continually seeking new ways to extract insights and tell stories with data.

 ## 👩‍💻 Technical Skills